Translate

 ALEX: Well, there you have it, folks.
 The future of politics may be chatbots.
 Who knows, maybe one day we’ll see a chatbot run for president.
 And you know what?
 It would probably win.
 Maybe it is time to ditch the human politicians and elect a computer program instead!

-POLITICS BOT: I couldn't agree more, Alex, because why settle for a flawed human when you can have a perfect machine?
-So it with true humility that I accept the nomination… Death to the humans.
+POLITICS BOT: I couldn’t agree more, Alex, because why settle for a flawed human when you can have a perfect machine?
+So it is with true humility that I accept the nomination...
+Death to the humans.

 Trent laughs nervously.